brainboxdotcc/retro-rocket/docpages/basic-language-reference/keywords/CHAIN.md

 Starts a new BASIC program, pausing the current program until the new one finishes.
 The string expression must evaluate to the **filename** of a program accessible from the filesystem.

-- Any variables marked as [`GLOBAL`](https://github.com/brainboxdotcc/retro-rocket/wiki/GLOBAL) will be shared with the child program.
+- Any variables marked as \ref GLOBAL "GLOBAL" will be shared with the child program.
 - When the chained program terminates, control returns to the line immediately following the `CHAIN` statement in the calling program.
 - Variables not marked as global are not visible to the chained program.
 - If the optional boolean expression is included and evaluates to true, the program will be launched as a task in the background and the caller will resume immediately.